duburcqa/jiminy/README.md

 - Designed with machine learning in mind, with seemless wrapping of robots in `gym` environments using one-liners.
 Jiminy provides both the physical engine and the robot model (including sensors) required for learning.
 - Easy to install: `pip` is all that is needed to [get you started](#getting-started) !
 - Dedicated integration in jupyter notebook working out-of-the-box - including 3D rendering using [Meshcat](https://github.com/rdeits/MeshCat.jl).
 This facilitates working on remote headless environnement such as machine learning clusters.
 - Rich simulation log output, easily customizable for recording, introspection and debugging.
-The simulation log is made available in RAM directly for fast access, and can be exported as CSV or binary data.
+The simulation log is made available in RAM directly for fast access, and can be exported in raw binary, CSV or HDF5 format.
 - Available for both Linux and Windows platform.

 ### Physics